 Leveraging social media is not rocket science.
 It definitely works, as long as it goes hand in hand with your current business growth strategies, which is why successful social media marketing requires you to equally focus on…

 - Long term vision of your business

-In order to make social media work consistently and ensure that you are clear in all the above areas, you need to create strong social media goals for your business.
+In order to make social media work consistently and ensure that you are clear in all the above areas, you need to create strong social media marketing goals for your business.

 Step #1: Know Your Main Objective

 Your social media objective is tied in with your social media goals, but it’s not the same as them.
 Your main objective gives direction to your social media marketing and clarity on what to achieve.
 It comes much before your goals.